 Final Thouhts on Cathay Pacific First Class HKG to SFO

 I had a great experience flying Cathay Pacific First Class to San Francisco and appreciate it even more following the AAdvantage devaluation announcement.
 Hopefully, it will continue to be possible to fly Cathay Pacific First Class to/from Asia at a reasonable redemption level by using Alaska miles.
-As of this writing, first class tickets to Hong Kong on Cathay Pacific require 70,000 miles one-way, including a free stopover.
+As of this writing, first class tickets to Hong Kong on Cathay Pacific require 70,000 miles one-way.

 Next time, I would fly business class if I had a choice.
-It requires fewer miles and the experience isn’t all that different – you still get a spacious flatbed seat in business class and the food is great (I actually thought it was better than first class).
+It requires fewer miles and the experience isn’t all that different.
+You still get a spacious flatbed seat in business class and the food is great (IMO better than first class).
 The service is pretty much on-demand in both cabins.
-Unless you can’t go without caviar and absolutely must have an oversized seat in a smaller cabin, Cathay Pacific’s business class is really all you need.
+Unless you can’t go without caviar and absolutely must have an oversized seat in a smaller cabin, Cathay Pacific’s business class is totally sufficient.
 Try it at least once if you’re curious, but don’t beat yourself up if business class is all you can manage post-AAdvantage devaluation.

 Subscribe to Blog via Email